katerynak/Influence-Maximization-experiments/example_experiment/README.md

 the list of input parameters should be specified.
 For each .json file a correspondent directory with output files and current source code revision number is created.

+An example of how all the results can be gathered together can be found in plot_results.py script.